roshanlodha/NRMA/MANUSCRIPT.md

 ### Algorithm Design

 #### Matrix Padding
 Linear sum optimization requires a wide or square matrix.
 Thus, we add phantom students with no rotation order preference until the number of rows is 0 in moduli space `k`.
-Subsequently, we tile the matrix to a width of $\ceil{\frac{n}{k}}$ `⌈n / k⌉` resulting in a `⌈n / k⌉ * k` by `⌈n / k⌉ * k` square matrix.
+Subsequently, we tile the matrix to a width of $⌈\frac{n}{k}⌉$ `⌈n / k⌉` resulting in a `⌈n / k⌉ * k` by `⌈n / k⌉ * k` square matrix.
 The row order was randomly shuffled to ensure that submission time was not a factor in determining rotation order preference.

 #### Linear Sum Optimization
 The optimal rotation order was calculated by calculating the linear sum optimization on the padded, square cost matrix in Python (SciPy: 1.9.3, Python 3.9.6).